Rounded fonts

 Famous logos based on rounded fonts are the Crocs and Dunkin’ Donuts logos.
 The Crocs brand is spelled in all lowercase, and the Dunkin’ Donuts brand is spelled in all uppercase in its wordmark.
 Both brands look approachable and fun.
 These aspects are supported with brand colors—a lime green for Crocs and an orange & pink for Dunkin’.

 Another common logo style based on circle-based fonts that give a wordmark a rounded feel is a modular typeface like Bauhaus Bau.
 This style is based on the Bauhaus movement from the 1920s, characterized by clean lines and simple, functional shapes with little decoration.
-Bauhaus Bau skips terminals in many letters, making it a clean typeface for logotype that aims to communicate simplicity and approachability.
+Bauhaus Bau skips terminals in many letters, making it a clean typeface for logotype that aims to communicate simplicity, approachability, and a little bit of retro.

 Counterbalancing rounded fonts in design